 The web site also contains the latest information about the software, and downloadable updates for registered users.
-You can also visit the application-specific help pages by clicking on the help icon in the applications.
-This is a small question mark found in the top right corner of each of the applications main screen.

 If you discover a bug in the software, first consult the web site above for any information that we might have about the issue.
-In particular you should consult the list of Frequently Asked Questions (FAQ) at the web site to see if we have advice on fixing your problem.
-If you don't find the information that you need, you can contact us either by filing a bug report, or sending a more general comment from the web site, or by email to LPLbugs@csli.stanford.edu.
+If this doesn't address the problem, please send email to

+LPLbugs@csli.stanford.edu

+Figure 2.1: Main window of Submit.